 - Quick FAQs

 iCloud / Apple ID issues.
-If your device is signed out of iCloud, or there’s a problem with two-factor authentication or Activation Lock, Find My won’t report location.
-That’s the most often reason why is my Find My not working.
+If your device is signed out of iCloud, or there's a problem with two-factor authentication or Activation Lock, Find My can't report a location.
+This is the single most common reason the feature stops working.

 Location Services turned off or restricted.
-If Location Services are off or Content & Privacy Restrictions block location access, the app can’t get your GPS data.
+If Location Services are off — or Content & Privacy Restrictions block location access — the app simply can't read your GPS data.

 Network problems or a powered-off device.
-This is a pretty common reason why does Find My iPhone not work in real time.
-No Wi-Fi or cellular connection, Airplane Mode, or a dead battery will stop updates.
+No Wi-Fi or cellular connection, Airplane Mode, or a dead battery will all stop real-time location updates.

 Find My Network / Offline Finding disabled.
-If Offline Finding (or the Find My network) isn’t enabled, nearby Apple devices can’t help relay your phone’s location.
+If Offline Finding (the Find My network) isn't enabled, nearby Apple devices can't relay the location of a phone that's offline.

 Family Sharing and permissions.
-Different Apple IDs, revoked permissions, or misconfigured Family Sharing can prevent you from seeing a family member’s location.
+Different Apple IDs, revoked permissions, or a misconfigured Family Sharing group can stop you from seeing a family member's location.

 Hardware problems.
-Rarely, a failing GPS or other hardware issue on the iPhone itself will cause persistent location failures, in that case, you may need Apple service.
+Rarely, a failing GPS or other hardware fault on the iPhone itself causes persistent location failures — in that case, you'll likely need Apple service.

-Quick Checks on Find My iPhone Not Working: 5 Fast Things to Try First
+Quick Checks on Find My iPhone Not Working: 5 Fast Fixes to Try First

-If you’re facing the problem of find my iphone not working, run through these five one-minute checks first — they solve the majority of issues.
+If you're dealing with Find My iPhone not working, run through these five one-minute checks first — they solve the majority of cases.

-Make sure you’re signed into the correct Apple ID and that two-factor authentication (2FA) isn’t blocking access.
-Signing out and back in can refresh iCloud services, but note that signing out may temporarily remove iCloud data from the device until you sign back in.
+Make sure you're signed into the correct Apple ID and that two-factor authentication (2FA) isn't blocking access.
+Signing out and back in refreshes iCloud services — just note that signing out may temporarily remove iCloud data from the device until you sign back in.

 One-minute test:

-Open Settings → tap your name; if it asks you to sign in or shows multiple accounts, sign in with the correct Apple ID and then check Find My on another device or at iCloud.com.
+Open Settings → tap your name.
+If it asks you to sign in or shows multiple accounts, sign in with the correct Apple ID, then check Find My on another device or at iCloud.com.

-Go to Settings → Privacy → Location Services and ensure Location Services is enabled.
-Then in Settings → [your name] → Find My, make sure Share My Location is on and permission is set correctly.
+Go to Settings → Privacy → Location Services and make sure Location Services is enabled.
+Then in Settings → [your name] → Find My, confirm Share My Location is on and the permission is set correctly.

 One-minute test: